yinzhicun/MetaF2N/README.md

 ### Pretrained Models

-We provide the pretrained checkpoints in [BaiduDisk](https://pan.baidu.com/s/1Up3W9OKVNgdZT1mwQHZeoQ?pwd=7fm2) and Google Drive(will be prepared soon).
+We provide the pretrained checkpoints in [BaiduDisk](https://pan.baidu.com/s/1Up3W9OKVNgdZT1mwQHZeoQ?pwd=7fm2) and [Google Drive](https://drive.google.com/drive/folders/1R0ekBOXWufM5vu0PZNYeCpAPS2R1w3gf?usp=drive_link).
 One can download them and save to the directory `./pretrained_models`.

-Moreover, the other models (pretrained GPEN, Real-ESRGAN and RetinaFace) we need for training and testing are also provided in [BaiduDisk](https://pan.baidu.com/s/13GEXwwA2250V18_oyWuSnA?pwd=8es6) and Google Drive(will be prepared soon).
+Moreover, the other models (pretrained GPEN, Real-ESRGAN and RetinaFace) we need for training and testing are also provided in [BaiduDisk](https://pan.baidu.com/s/13GEXwwA2250V18_oyWuSnA?pwd=8es6) and [Google Drive]((https://drive.google.com/drive/folders/1UyduarmLBkZ38NCRQSiuJSjrtPqWQXiX?usp=drive_link)).
 One can download them and save to the directory `./weights`.

 ### Preparing Dataset